shailesh1611/React-Learning/04 Food App Project/Theory.md

 - `Conditional Rendering` : Conditional Rendering means to render our page according to a condition.
 For Ex : we are `rendering` our `shimmer ui` if our `restaurent list is empty` or our `data is not fetched yet from api`.

+# Adding Some features :
+- Add the Filter by Rating Feature
+- Add Search Functionality
+- This all can be add using useState() to re-render the page.
+Also, we will use javascript filter fuctions for this.